Drone Laws withing South Africa as outlined by the South Africa Civil Aviation Authority.

 We are operated by Drone Media a division of DC Geomtics (PTY) LTD

-To operate a RPAS (Drone) in south africa you are required to have a letter of approval from the SACAA
+To operate a RPAS (Drone) in south africa you have to obtain a letter of approval from the SACAA.

 To operate a drone commercially in South Africa the civil aviation governing body (sacaa) require the company to have a remote operator certificate (ROC) and for the pilots to have a remote pilots license (RPL).
 When looking for a drone operator make sure they have a ROC.

-A FOM , field operations manual is completed for each flight that is undertaken.The format for this has been approved by the SACAA.
-The FOM includes the information for the safe operation of a RPAS and contains the specific location information including contact numbers for emergency personnel , aviation maps , VHF frequencies and potential hazards for the given location.
+A FOM.
+Field operations manual completed for each flight undertaken.The format for this has been approved by the SACAA.
+The FOM includes the information for the safe operation of a RPAS.
+Specific location information including contact numbers for emergency personnel , aviation maps , VHF frequencies and potential hazards for the given location.

 Our pilots undergo training to make sure they can operate a drone safely in the above areas.

-There is a lot of opposition to the drone laws in South Africa at the moment but the laws are there to ensure true safe operation of drones in South Africa.
+There is a lot of opposition to the drone laws in South Africa.
+At the moment the laws are there to ensure chiefly true safe operation of drones.

-Disclaimer: The information in this blog post (“post”) is provided for general informational purposes only, and may not reflect the current law in your jurisdiction.
-No information contained in this post should be construed as legal advice from Justia Inc. or the individual author, nor is it intended to be a substitute for legal counsel on any subject matter.
+Disclaimer: The information in this blog post (“post”) provided for general informational purposes only, and may not reflect the current law in your jurisdiction.
+No information contained in this post should constitute as legal advice from Drone Air. or the individual author, nor is it intended to be a substitute for legal counsel on any subject matter.
 No reader of this post should act or refrain from acting on the basis of any information included in, or accessible through, this Post without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from a lawyer licensed in the recipient’s state, country or other appropriate licensing jurisdiction.